stensalweb/trealla/README.md

 Yap came from *git clone https://github.com/vscosta/yap-6.3* and needs *cmake* installed.

-Scryer came from *cargo install scryer-prolog* (it takes a long time).
+Scryer came from *cargo install scryer-prolog* (it takes a long time) and needs *m4* installed.
-Is it a release build?
 Neither chess nor puzzle compile.
 Also *testindex* needs between/3 so won't load, is it in a module?